syvb/iter.ca/content/post/zopfli.md

 [AdvanceCOMP](https://www.advancemame.it/comp-readme), and
 [pngrewrite](https://entropymine.com/jason/pngrewrite/).
 For engines that supported it, I set the compression amount to the highest possible.
+I also turned off the optimization where you just do nothing if your attempt to compress the image makes it bigger, since that's a boring optimization that everyone implements anyways.
 I only measured how much the engines could compress input files: I didn't measure how long that took.
 For images that are served a lot, compression that takes a long time is worth it, since you can compress it up-front to get savings over time.
 Maybe in the future I'll factor in the speed of performing the compression.